RoelofSetsFire/data-processing-1/30 Homework/30 Scraping/20 Homework.md

 and outputs a CSV file (`tvseries.csv`) that will contain only a header until you complete the implementation of the functions `extract_tvseries(dom)` and `save_csv(f, tvseries)`.
+If you want to check your `tvseries.csv` file in Excel on a Mac, add 'sep=,' as the first line of the file.
+This way the file is parsed correctly in columns.

 4. To help you validate your script we provide an example output CSV file [output.csv].
 You should run the `tvscraper.py` script with the command